 Starting a podcast today is not the same as in 2016 when I created my first podcast.
 This post is updated based on my recent experience launching my 7th podcast, The Launch Plan.

-In my earlier post, I showed you how to outline your podcast.
-Hope that post really helped you move forward with your idea.
-But if you are stuck saying “I don’t have podcast ideas”, this post is for you.
-In this post, I will help you come up with podcast ideas that are unique to you.
+Earlier, I had written in detail on how to outline your podcast.
+Please read it, if you haven’t already.
+But if you have read it and still feel stuck saying, “I don’t have podcast ideas,” this post (and this other one) is for you.
+In this post, I will help you develop podcast ideas that are unique to you.

 “I want to start a podcast on gadgets.
 But there are already so many podcasts on gadgets.
 Should I look for some other topic?”

-This is a classic question I’ve seen a lot of early entrepreneurs ask too.
-“Should I think of a business in food tech or should I explore another idea I have in sports tech?”.
+The above question is a classic one I’ve seen many early entrepreneurs ask too.
+“Should I think of a business in food tech, or should I explore another idea I have in sports tech?”.

 In other words, should I change my topic or idea just because there is stiff competition or the space appears to be over-saturated?